 Alligators exist, but it is rare to see them as they avoid people.

 Can you swim at Manasota Key?

-Yes, it is possible to swim at all the beaches on Manasota Key.
+Yes, swimming at all the beaches on Manasota Key is possible.

 What attractions are near Manasota Key Beach?